 January is just plain TOUGH.

 If you’re feeling shitty, you’re not alone.
 Seasonal depression (aka the winter blues) is a thing, and almost all of us experience it to some degree during or after the holidays.
 There are many different causes for the winter blues, but the main culprit is sunlight, or lack thereof.
-When the days get shorter, our bodies increase the production of melatonin, which is linked to mood and sleep patterns, and decrease production of serotonin, a neurotransmitter that also affects your mood.
+When the days get shorter, our bodies increase the production of melatonin.
+Melatonin effects our mood and sleep patterns.
+Less daylight also decrease the production of serotonin, a neurotransmitter that also has an effect your mood.

-Add these chemical changes to our post Christmas blues, and there is no wonder why so many of us feel down right crappy in January.
+Add these chemical changes to our already present ‘post holiday blues’, and there is no wonder why so many of us feel down right crappy in January.

 ♥ Positive Affirmations

 Why do so many people HATE New Year’s resolutions?
-Because by February 1st most of these goals have been abandoned.
-We fail at ever achieving these goals because we set our bar way too high, way too early.
+Because by February 1st, most of these goals have been abandoned.
+We fail at ever achieving our resolutions because we set our bar way too high and way too early.
 We basically set ourselves up for failure which causes frustration, anger, and feelings of depression.

 “I want to loose 20 pounds”